-As of December 31, 2012 and 2011, the carrying amounts of property, plant and equipment amounted to P2.06 billion and P1.94 billion, respectively (see Notes 13 and 14).
+As at December 31, 2013 and 2012, the carrying amounts of property, plant and equipment amounted to P2.22 billion and P2.06 billion, respectively (see Notes 12 and 13).

-(d) Retirement benefits
+(d) Retirement benefit obligation

-The present value of the retirement benefits obligation depends on a number of factors that are determined on an actuarial basis using the number of assumptions.
+The present value of the retirement benefit obligation depends on a number of factors that are determined on an actuarial basis using the number of assumptions.
 The assumptions used in determining the retirement benefit expense include the discount rate and salary increase rate.
 Any changes in these assumptions will impact the carrying amount of pension obligations.